jcerdenia/NiceFeed/README.md

 # NiceFeed
-RSS Reader for Android; a personal project while learning Kotlin.
-Aiming for a nimble but fully functional app with good architecture and not too many frills.
+RSS Reader for Android.
+This is a personal project while learning Kotlin, mainly something for me to use.
+RSS is an old technology and there are already many good readers out there, but I find most of them clunky, hard to navigate, and jamp-packed with features I don't need.
+The aim here is a nimble but fully functional app with good architecture and not too many frills.
 Stay tuned for releases.

 <img width="250" src="Screenshot_20200810-023234_NiceFeed.jpg"> <img width="250" src="Screenshot_20200810-023326_NiceFeed.jpg"> <img width="250" src="Screenshot_20200810-023921_NiceFeed.jpg">